-Important Dates for the Kennen family
+Early History of the Kennen family

 This web page shows only a small excerpt of our Kennen research.
 Another 129 words (9 lines of text) covering the years 1600 and 1659 are included under the topic Early Kennen History in all our PDF Extended History products and printed products wherever possible.

 Names from the Middle Ages demonstrate many spelling variations.
 This is because the recording scribe or church official often decided as to how a person's name was spelt and in what language.
 Research into the name Kennen revealed many variations, including Keenan, O'Keenan and others.